-At the date this Proxy Statement went to press, we did not know of any matters to be raised at the Annual Meeting other than those referred to in this Proxy Statement.
-No matters were brought to the attention of our Corporate Secretary in accordance with the required procedures listed in our Company Bylaws and explained in our 2009 Proxy Statement under the section "Proposals for the 2010 Annual Meeting of Stockholders."
+No matters were brought to the attention of our Corporate Secretary in accordance with the required procedures listed in our Company Bylaws and explained in our 2010 Proxy Statement under the section "Proposals for the 2011 Annual Meeting of Stockholders."
+If any other matters arise, the named proxies will vote in accordance with their best judgment.

-Can I access the notice of Annual Meeting, Proxy Statement and 2009 Annual Report on the Internet?
+Can I access the notice of Annual Meeting, Proxy Statement and 2010 Annual Report on the Internet?

-The Notice of Annual Meeting, Proxy Statement and 2009 Annual Report may be viewed and downloaded from the Annual Reports section of our website under Investors.
+The Notice of Annual Meeting, Proxy Statement and 2010 Annual Report may be viewed and downloaded from the Annual Reports section of our website at (www.fmctechnologies.com) under the heading "Investors > Financial Information".
 Instead of receiving future copies of our Proxy Statement and Annual Report by mail, most stockholders can elect to receive an e-mail that will provide electronic links to the materials.
 Opting to receive your proxy materials online will save the cost of producing and mailing documents to your home or business, and also will give you an electronic link to the proxy voting site.
 Your proxy card provides instructions on making an election to receive future proxy statements and annual reports electronically.